SCOG Virtual Events

 Virtual Lecture Series

 ‘Recent Advances in Single Cell Omics’: Monthly presentations about current single cell research, on 1st Wednesday of a month at 4.00 pm (CET)

 Please register in order to receive information on how to join the webinar.
-If you are a SCOG partner or member and would like to give a talk, please apply by completing the form on our website.
+If you would like to give a talk, please apply by completing the form on our website.